Retirement Investing Strategies and Articles

 • Ethan Allen

-When a retailer like Target branches out into groceries, they straddle both cyclical and non-cyclical sectors.
+When retailers like Target branch out into groceries, they straddle cyclical and non-cyclical sectors.

-Some investors believe they can play the stock market and buy cyclical stocks during a market and economic downturns and then profit as the economy recovers.
-The problem with this strategy is that it requires an accurate assessment of when the economic cycle has bottomed and it can be challenging psychologically to commit funds when that stock’s price may be depressed for an extended time period.
+Some investors believe they can play the stock market and buy cyclical stocks during a market and economic downturns and profit as the economy recovers.
+The problem with this strategy is that it requires an accurate assessment of when the economic cycle has bottomed, and it can be psychologically challenging to commit funds when that stock’s price may be depressed for an extended period.

-Other investors consider cyclical stocks can be airlines, hotels, and anything tied to travel.
+Other investors consider cyclical stocks as airlines, hotels, and anything related to travel.
 Certain types of manufacturing are also affected during recessions as businesses pull back on investment in response to the decline in demand.

 What are non-cyclical Stocks?

-Non-cyclical stocks tend not to hurt during inflationary times, or economic downturns in the economy, and are often in sectors referred to as “consumer staples” or “defensive stocks.”
+Non-cyclical stocks tend not to hurt during inflationary times or economic downturns and are often in sectors referred to as “consumer staples” or “defensive stocks.”
 One sector that does well during an economic downturn is health care.
 Other sectors include utilities, pharmaceuticals, and household products.
 Cyclical and defensive stocks are the flip side of the same coin.

-Many of these stocks are also considered consumer essential stocks and can include shipping and transportation and insurance company stocks.
-Another characteristic of the more defensive stocks is that they also tend to pay consistent dividends and have stable earnings, even in challenging economic periods.
+Many of these stocks are also considered consumer essential, including shipping, transportation, and insurance company stocks.
+Another characteristic of the more defensive stocks is that they tend to pay consistent dividends and have stable earnings, even in challenging economic periods.

 Defensive stocks include consumer products companies that sell essential consumer goods ranging from laundry detergent to toilet paper and diapers—companies whose demand isn’t impacted much by the broader economic environment.